Published September 26, 2018 by Scott Allen Burns, last updated December 21, 2019

 Subtractive Mixture Comparison

 In this section, I compare the subtractive blending using the weighted geometric mean (WGM), as described here.
 ILLSS is on the left and RGBC is on the right.
 In each plot, two sRGB colors are blended together, and those blends are also tinted to white and shaded to black (actually a reflectance of 0.02 is used for black, as zero is not an appropriate value for WGM mixture).
+Click on each figure to see an enlarged version.

 Overall, the comparison is very positive.
 There does appear to be a little hue shifting (Abney effect?) in the blue to white blends in the RGBC method that isn’t present in the ILLSS blends.
 And there seems to be the most difference between the two methods in the central region of the green-magenta blend, but it is still minor.